CodeIbo/Creator-API/README.md

 ### Step by Step

 1. Clone the repository:&nbsp; `git clone [repository-url]`
 2. Create file **.env** based on **env.example** and fill all positions.
-If you don't have install [Docker Engine](https://docs.docker.com/get-docker/ )
+If you don't have install [Docker Engine](https://docs.docker.com/get-docker/)
 3. Create containers based on docker-compose.yml:&nbsp; `docker compose up`
 4. Attach shell to container **blogapi-node-server**:&nbsp; `docker exec -it `
 5. Install dependencies
-6. Execute commands:&nbsp; `npm run db-dev:seed` &nbsp; `npm run start:dev`
+6. Execute commands:&nbsp; `npx sequelize-cli db:migrate` &nbsp; `npx sequelize-cli db:seed:all` &nbsp; `npm run start:dev`
 7. Start Server:&nbsp; `npm run start:dev`

 Now you can work on development enviroment, server is autorefreshing always when detect changes in files.

-❗**WARNING** sometimes after first time instalation packages you will get error (*error:something went wrong installing the "sharp" module cannot find module*).
+❗**WARNING** sometimes after first time instalation packages you will get error (_error:something went wrong installing the "sharp" module cannot find module_).
 Just use command: `npm rebuild --verbose sharp` .
 More information about this issue, you can find [there](https://github.com/gatsbyjs/gatsby/issues/24559)

 ### Importing the Collection into Postman